MULTI-ENTITY COMPANIES NEED MULTIPLE WAYS TO SAVE IN PROCUREMENT

 As businesses grow, they often discover opportunities to merge with other companies, acquire companies, spin-off businesses, or establish additional domestic or international offices with independent structures.
 While multi-entity companies have some clear advantages, parent companies typically have to contend with various accounting challenges, including those related to the procurement process.

 Centralizing purchasing by investing in a procurement solution designed to support multiple companies and work in concert with the company’s ERP solution mitigates those challenges and delivers cost-saving efficiencies.
-Here we look at 5 ways a multi-company procurement solution makes a sense in a multitude of ways.
+Here we look at 5 benefits of a multi-company/multi-entity procurement solution.

 1. Manage spend across companies